 The Army, Marine Corps, Navy, Air Force, Space Force and Coast Guard are the armed forces of the United States.
 The Army National Guard and the Air National Guard are reserve components of their services and operate in part under state authority.

-The opinions expressed on these pages are my own.
-Everyone will have a different military experience and outcome.
-Military icons used are by Freepik, Smalllikeart, and Pixel Perfect from Flaticon.
+The graphics used within this website are copyrighted to various graphic artists and are not public domain, nor are they available for download from this site.
+Please visit the links provided if available.
+My military experience is expressly my own and everyone will have a different perspective and outcome.
+Military icons are by juicy_fish and Pixel Perfect from Flaticon.
 Emojis courtesy of Emojipedia.
-My military dolls were made on a dollmaker by eLouai (no longer available) and edited by me using GIMP.
+Military dolls made at eLouai (no longer online) and edited by me using GIMP.